 - Gold members board with Group 4

-- All other passengers board in Groups 5-8
+- All other passengers board in Groups 5 to 8

 - Basic economy boards with Group 9

-As you can see, both Platinum Pro and Platinum members board at the same time — creating a very overwhelming experience on hub-to-hub routes such as Dallas to Chicago.
-On these type of flights (especially on larger aircraft) it’s not unusual to see 50+ people board in Group 3, since it also includes Oneworld Sapphire members from other airlines.
+As you can see, both Platinum Pro and Platinum members board at the same time — creating a very overwhelming experience on hub-to-hub routes such as Dallas (DFW) to Chicago (ORD).
+On these types of flights (especially on larger aircraft), it’s not unusual to see 50+ people board in Group 3, since it also includes Oneworld Sapphire members from other airlines.